dwarvesf/playground/_memo/how-to-set-up-environment-for-editing-memo.md

 ![](assets/how-to-set-up-environment-for-editing-memo_how-to-set-up-environment-for-editing-memo_8d8eabbbf8f91851e67750ab1d10138e_md5.webp)

-3. Run the this command in Terminal `devbox shell` and wait until all files are installed
+3. Run the this command in Terminal `devbox shell` to set up the environment and wait until all files are installed
-4. Run the command `make watch-run`
+4. Run the command `make watch-run` to rebuild the site and get the local link

 ## E. Sync all repo before editting
 Everytime you want to edit or create a post, you have to go to `Source Control` and sync all file.